Dessia-tech/volmdlr/doc/source/usage.rst

 Tutorial
 =====

-This guide can help you using tools developed with the Volume Modeler (volmdlr).
+This guide can help you using tools developed with the Volume Modeler Volmdlr.

 Models
 ------